Mana motuhake: Treaty of Waitangi

 The Treaty of Waitangi was first signed on 6 February 1840 by representatives of the British Crown and Māori chiefs (rangatira) from the North Island of New Zealand.
 It is a document of central importance to the history and political constitution of the state of New Zealand, and has been highly significant in framing the political relations between New Zealand's government and the Māori population.

-The differences between the two version of the text have made it difficult to interpret the Treaty and continue to undermine its effect.
+The differences between the two versions of the text have made it difficult to interpret the Treaty and continue to undermine its effect.
 The most critical difference between the texts revolves around the interpretation of three Māori words: kāwanatanga (governorship), which is ceded to the Queen in the first article; rangatiratanga (chieftainship) not mana (leadership) (which was stated in the Declaration of Independence just five years before the treaty was signed), which is retained by the chiefs in the second; and taonga (property or valued possessions), which the chiefs are guaranteed ownership and control of, also in the second article.
-Few Māori involved with The Treaty negotiations understood the concepts of sovereignty or "governorship", as they were used by 19th-century Europeans, and lawyer Moana Jackson has stated that "ceding mana or sovereignty in a treaty was legally and culturally incomprehensible in Māori terms".
+Few Māori involved with the Treaty negotiations understood the concepts of sovereignty or "governorship", as they were used by 19th-century Europeans, and lawyer Moana Jackson has stated that "ceding mana or sovereignty in a treaty was legally and culturally incomprehensible in Māori terms".

 Hemopereki Simon ascertains that mana motuhake is a more accurate term than kāwanatanga based on a Maori philosophy point of view and the assertions of Ngati Tuwharetoa.
 According to Taiarahia Black, Te Kooti Arikirangi understood mana motuhake as the third mana and used the term 'mana motuhake' in a political sense as the equivalent of sovereignty.
 The word kāwanatanga is a loan translation from 'governorship' and was not part of the Māori language.
 The term had been used by Henry Williams in his translation of the Declaration of the Independence of New Zealand which was signed by 35 northern Māori chiefs at Waitangi on 28 October 1835.
 The Declaration of Independence of New Zealand states "Ko te Kīngitanga ko te mana i te w[h]enua" to describe "all sovereign power and authority in the land".
 There is debate about what would have been a more appropriate term.
 Some scholars, notably Ruth Ross, argue that mana (prestige, authority) would have more accurately conveyed the transfer of sovereignty.
 However, it has more recently been argued by others, including Judith Binney, that mana would not have been appropriate.
 This is because mana is not the same thing as sovereignty, and also because no-one can give up their mana.
 This academic debate centres around mana in the form of mana motuhake.